CDTM/TradeRepublic_CDTMHacks2025/README.md

 ## <p align="center"> Point of Contact: </p>

-<p align="center">  xy will be glad to answer your questions during the Deep Dive.
+<p align="center">  Max, Alex, Dmitry, Andrea, Bilge & Kathi will be glad to answer your questions during the Deep Dive.
 We’ll also be available on Discord. </p>

 ## <p align="center"> Prize - the winning team members will each receive: </p>

-### PRIZE NAME
+## €200 Stock Gift + free Mirror Card for each member of the winning team.